anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 variables.
 This movePaddle() function was then moved to the Model class as it dealt with paddle game logic and also included the paddle invert power logic.
 - onUpdate() function had multiple responsibilities, updating the score and heart labels, checking for collisions and handling any block hits.
-Therefore helper methods were introduced to make the function more readable
+Therefore, helper methods were introduced to make the function more readable
 and modular: handleBlockType(), checkHitToBlock() and handleBlockHit().
-  -  checkHitToBlock() dealt with game logic so it was moved to the Model class
+  -  checkHitToBlock() dealt with game logic, so it was moved to the Model class
   - handleBlockHit() function dealt with the Score class, since it had to interact with another class (Score) it was left in the Controller class.
   - handleBlockType() was interacting with the Power class (previously called Bonus class) so it was left in the Controller class as well.
+- After doubling the speed of the ball, checkHitToBlock() was changed to increase accuracy of ball-block collisions.
+The old checkHitToBlock() method checked for exact positions of the ball relative to the block, and the ball sometimes moved behind the blocks.
+It was not robust enough to handle higher speeds.
+The new altered version of the method allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.
 - onPhysicsUpdate() was modified to include the new powers (previously called bonuses).
 Although this is game logic and has to be in the Model class, it is interacting with multiple classes (View and Score) therefore it was not moved out of the Controller class.

 ### **GameEngine Class:**
   - Since GameEngine is only used once in the Main class, it was converted to a _singleton_ class.
 The getInstance method